sgorsten/linalg/README.md

 **TODO: Explain `converter<T,U>`**

-#### Extensions in `linalgx.h`
+#### Extensions in `linalg-ext.h`

-A second header `linalgx.h` is under development, providing functionality that is not essential to the use of `linalg.h`.
+A second header `linalg-ext.h` is under development, providing functionality that is not essential to the use of `linalg.h`.
 This header will be considered unstable even after the publication of `v3.0`, but should stabilize shortly thereafter.

 ## Higher order functions